-The differential analog inputs of the LTC1403/LTC1403A are easy to drive.
-The inputs may be driven differentially or as a single-ended input (i.e., the A{IN}- input is grounded).
-Both differential analog inputs, A{IN}+ with A{IN}-, are sampled at the same instant.
-Any unwanted signal that is common to both inputs of each input pair will be reduced by the common mode rejection of the sample-and-hold circuit.
+The differential analog inputs of the LTC2355-12/LTC2355-14 may be driven differentially or as a single-ended input (i.e., the A{IN}- input is grounded).
+Both differential analog inputs, A{IN}+ and A{IN}-, are sampled at the same instant.
+Any unwanted signal that is common to both inputs of each input pair will be reduced by the common mode rejection of the sample-andhold circuit.
 The inputs draw only one small current spike while charging the sample-and-hold capacitors at the end of conversion.
 During conversion, the analog inputs draw only a small leakage current.
-If the source impedance of the driving circuit is low, then the LTC1403/ LTC1403A inputs can be driven directly.
+If the source impedance of the driving circuit is low, then the LTC2355-12/LTC2355-14 inputs can be driven directly.
 As source impedance increases, so will acquisition time.
 For minimum acquisition time with high source impedance, a buffer amplifier must be used.
 The main requirement is that the amplifier driving the analog input(s) must settle after the small current spike before the next conversion starts (settling time must be 39ns for full throughput rate).
-Also keep in mind while choosing an input amplifier, the amount of noise and harmonic distortion added by the amplifier.
+Also keep in mind while choosing an input amplifier the amount of noise and harmonic distortion added by the amplifier.